shafikshaon/learning-stack/javascript/core/2020-01-17-difference-between-stoppropagation-and-preventdefault.md

-> The Event interface represents an event which takes place in the DOM tree to arrives at its target.
+> The Event interface represents an event that takes place in the DOM tree to arrives at its target.